You Might be an RVer if...

 ...you know the location of every Walmart between your home and San Jose California.

-...you're more concerned that your TT is level, but couldn't care less if your house is, and never really thought about it.
+...you're more concerned that your TT is level, but couldn't care less if your

 ...you know everything to know about black water and gray water.